utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 ### Exporting your custom function

 **Required**.
-Export your custom function so you can import the function into your custom rule using `then.function`.
+Export your custom function so you can add the custom function to your custom rule using `then.function`.
 The custom function name you specify must match the name in the function declaration.

-> If your custom function accepts options, Postman recommends defining the expected options in a [JSON Schema](#json-schema).
+> If your custom function accepts options, Postman recommends adding a [JSON Schema](#json-schema) to your custom function.
+A JSON Schema enables you to define and validate your custom function's options when editing your rule.
 This requires you to export your custom function using the [`createRulesetFunction` Spectral function](#createrulesetfunction).

 * For ES6 format, use the following syntax: `export default function-name`.
 * For CommonJS format, use the following syntax: `module.exports = function-name`.